Frequently Asked Questions

 The BrM software was collaboratively funded, designed, and developed to support all agencies and their wide-ranging needs; therefore, the ability to configure the software is paramount.
 In addition, one of the overarching BrM directives is to quickly adapt to meet new requirements and standards as they are released, so BrM users can quickly comply.

 BrM’s primary directive is to ensure Federal requirements are met.
-BrM is used by the overwhelming majority of state and federal agencies to generate and submit their annual submissions to FHWA in accordance with National Bridge Inspection Standards (NBIS) requirements.
-BrM also meets the National Tunnel Inspection Standards (NTIS), performance measure requirements, and Transportation Asset Management Plan (TAMP) requirements.
+BrM is used by the overwhelming majority of state and federal agencies to generate and submit their annual submissions to FHWA in accordance with National Bridge Inspection Standards (NBIS) and now, Specifications for the National Bridge Inventory (SNBI) requirements.
+BrM also meets the National Tunnel Inspection Standards (NTIS) (and now Specifications for the National Tunnel Inventory - SNTI), performance measure requirements, and Transportation Asset Management Plan (TAMP) requirements.
 BrM contains standard reports based on the FHWA 23 Metric Review, allowing states to proactively identify bridges that might be flagged during that review.

 AASHTO and the AASHTOWare Bridge Task Force understand the critical role that reports, and other visual outputs play when presenting to senior leaders and other decision-makers.
 As a result, we have made the reporting function within BrM dynamic and easily configurable to allow agencies to design and generate reports to their exact specifications.